Demotive/govuk_transformation_dashboard/_posts/2000-01-12-apply-carers-allowance.markdown

 homepage-intro: |
-    If you’re a carer you will be able to apply for financial help from government using a simple online service
+    If you’re a carer you’ll be able to apply for financial help from government using a simple online service

 detail-page-intro: |
     240,000 people claim carer's allowance a year